Here at Orum, we’re all about money movement.

 What is an ACH payment type?

 An ACH payment type refers to the different types of transactions that can be processed through the ACH Network, such as direct deposits, recurring payments, B2B payments, internet payments, and same-day ACH transfers.
-Each payment type has its own unique characteristics and benefits.
+Each payment type has its unique characteristics and benefits.

-The most common transactions types are:
+The most common ACH payment types are:

-- CCD (Corporate Credit or Debit): A B2B payment transaction between two companies or a company consolidating its cash across financial institutions.
+• CCD (Corporate Credit or Debit): A B2B payment transaction between two companies or a company consolidating its cash across financial institutions.

-- CTX (Corporate Trade Exchange): A B2B payment similar to a CCD, but with additional remittance data encoded in ASC X12 or UN EDIFACT format for invoice payments.
+• CTX (Corporate Trade Exchange): A B2B payment similar to a CCD, but with additional remittance data encoded in ASC X12 or UN EDIFACT format for invoice payments.

-- PPD (Prearranged Payment and Deposit): A consumer credit or debit transaction, typically used for single-use or recurring B2C payments.
+• PPD (Prearranged Payment and Deposit): A consumer credit or debit transaction, typically used for single-use or recurring B2C payments.

-- TEL (Telephone-initiated): Consumer debits authorized via phone calls, requiring a pre-existing relationship or initiated by the consumer.
+• TEL (Telephone-initiated): Consumer debits authorized via phone calls, requiring a pre-existing relationship or initiated by the consumer.

-- WEB (Internet-initiated/Mobile): Consumer debits authorized online or through wireless networks for single-use or recurring payments.
+• WEB (Internet-initiated/Mobile): Consumer debits authorized online or through wireless networks for single-use or recurring payments.

 How long does it take to process an ACH payment?